 You are welcome to bring a Chaperone.

-Founder of Sussex Physio Pilates, Senior Physiotherapist Claire Yuill has undergone additional Specialist Women’s Health training with the POGP (Pelvic, Obstetric and Gynaecological Physiotherapy), Dr Ruth Jones, Maria Elliot and Kate Walsh at The Mummy MOT
+Founder of Sussex Physio Pilates Claire Yuill and also Senior Physiotherapist Emma Bradley have both undergone additional Specialist Women’s Health training with the POGP (Pelvic, Obstetric and Gynaecological Physiotherapy), Dr Ruth Jones, Maria Elliot and Kate Walsh at The Mummy MOT

 The MummyMOT® is a detailed Post-natal Physiotherapy assessment of the abdominal and pelvic area, from 6 weeks postnatally (though still beneficial years later!)